Drawn to Books

 Representing an eclectic selection of debut and award-winning authors and illustrators, our clients' books have won numerous awards and garnered starred reviews in prestigious publications.
 We are also proud to represent the North American rights of selected children's books produced by the dynamic Spanish packager Zahorí.

-We actively assist our clients in all phases of the editorial and publishing process, providing hands-on editorial support and expertize in pitching projects and negotiating contracts.
+We actively assist our clients in all phases of the editorial and publishing process, providing hands-on editorial support, art direction, and expertize in pitching projects and negotiating contracts.

 Born and raised in a small town in the Italian Alps, with a greater affinity for books than skis, I moved to Pavia where I graduated in Italian Literature and Art History with a dissertation on the children’s books of Bruno Munari.
 I furthered my education studying Illustration at the Academy of Fine Arts of Macerata, in the Ars in Fabula Master Program, before working as a press officer for a local theatre and jazz festival, an assistant and driver for the Swaziland committee at the London 2012 Olympic Games, an intern at the Italian Association of Illustrators, and a copywriter for the art publisher Skira.
 I continued to cultivate my passion for illustration and published my first two children’s books in 2014.
 In the same year, I met Debbie at the Frankfurt Book Fair.
 Since then our professional partnership has grown and, in 2016, I started working for DBA.
 Being an illustrator and a publishing professional, I strive to bring a different point of view to the Agency.